top of page

 This class is taught with extreme attention to detail.
 Just as you would expect a coach to help you achieve ideal form if you were lifting weights or working in a gym, our job is to teach you use your hands, treats, the dog’s collar and props (as needed) to achieve proper form.
 Online groups or other workshop that do not pay attention to the small details have the potential to create problems with the dogs.
 One of the great things about this type of training is your ability to work at home with a few pieces of equipment.
 You can work your dog’s brain and body, even when the weather is bad.

-BAC exercises support overall conditioning to improve dog sports performance, create proper body use/development in young dogs and help seniors maintain their fitness.
+BAC exercises support overall conditioning to improve dog sports performance (heeling, rally, agility, herding and more), create proper body use/development in young dogs and help seniors maintain their fitness.
 It’s also a great way to improve communication with your dog, enhance your luring and shaping skills and attention to detail.

 Prerequisite: Suitable for dogs and puppies who are food motivated.
 No aggressive or reactive dogs.